KasparaGaasvaer/BayesianLinearRegression/README.md

 This repository contains two papers written on the subject. *An Introduction to Bayesian Linear Regression* ([Gåsvær, 2021](https://github.com/KasparaGaasvaer/BayesianLinearRegression/blob/main/Articles/An_Introduction_to_Bayesian_Linear_Regression.pdf)) covers theoretical background and serves as an easy introduction to the subject intended for those with background mainly from other natural sciences than statistics. *Practical Implementation of Bayesian Inference on Linear Regression Problems* ([Gåsvær, 2021](https://github.com/KasparaGaasvaer/BayesianLinearRegression/blob/main/Articles/Practical_Implementation_of_Bayesian_Inference_on_Linear_Regression_Problems.pdf)) makes use of the theory presented in the former paper for practical implementation purposes.
 It looks at the implications of model selection and parameter estimation as well as how to interpret the resulting parameters in terms of priors and posteriors.

 ### Code
-- Kan bruke main filen for å reprodusere
-N is set to 100 data points which can easily be changed at the top of the main program along with the values of precision parameters.
+Included is a `main.py` file which can be run to reproduce the data in the articles.
+The script makes use of relevant methods from the `Bayesian_Linear_Regression` class.
+N is set to 100 data points which can easily be changed at the top of the main program along with the values of precision parameters and the coefficients of the polynomial used to create data as well as the standard deviation of said data.
+To run the main file type the following into your terminal

 ```console
 python3 main.py task